-"I've given this class a focus that's very poignant at this moment as lockdown is starting to ease and life as we know it is changing.
+"I've given this class a focus that's very poignant at this moment as we've had to adapt and change our routines and ut outlook a great deal in recent times.
 As a positive psychology coach, I look to draw on the character strengths that can really help us in any given situation.
 Right now that's things like courage, bravery and resilience, but what keeps coming to mind is the character strength of adaptability and fluidity: being able to adapt and be fluid to whatever is happening around us rather than having the need to control or fix things."

 How does that translate to yoga?
 Mercedes explains: "In this class, we're going with the flow.
 It involves a lot of fluid transitions between poses and exploring how you can adapt the poses to suit you, to what feels good for you."

 If you've practised yoga before, you'll find tasters of familiar poses such as triangle and tree, but not as you know them – remember, it's all about doing things a little differently and letting go of what we think is 'the right way to do things'.

 If you've become stuck in your fitness routine or don't know where your life is heading, get on the mat and try this uplifting playful sequence.
 Tapping into your character strength of adaptability (we all have it!) in this class is like finding a superpower, says Mercedes.
 "If you're ever stuck, ask yourself is there any fluidity in this moment?
 Can I adapt?
 You might just feel something shift."